sphinx-contrib/vhs/docs/source/index.rst

 .. code-block:: python

-   extensions = [..., 'sphinx_vhs', ...]
+   extensions = ["sphinx_vhs", ...]

-Now put some tapes into your source dir, and use the **vhs** directive to render them:
+Now put some tapes into your documentation source dir, and use the **vhs** directive to render them:

 .. code-block:: rst